-The budget-to-budget increase of +0.2 FTE reflects a current-year adjustment based on needs at the CPP and ECC.
+The budget-to-budget decrease of -2.8 FTE reflects a current-year adjustment based on needs at the CPP and ECC, as well as a reduction in staff for In-school suspension (ISS).
 Overall, elementary paraeducator staffing was reduced to better align with actual building requirements, while special education paraeducator positions were increased, and several roles reclassified at the CPP and ECC.
-Additionally, the number of dedicated paraeducators for Multilanguage Learners increased to 2.0 FTE to address growing support needs.
+Additionally, the number of dedicated paraeducators for Multilanguage Learners increased by 1.0 FTE to address growing support needs and to reflect a shift to one grant supported position.
 With the recent increase in paraeducator staffing, we are able to maintain appropriate support levels to effectively serve students and meet their diverse needs.